The Odyssey (1968 miniseries): Third episode: the fall of Troy and the island of the Lotus-eaters

 For the victory of the athletes, the blind aedes Demodocus tells everybody the history of the last thing he saw before losing his sight: the fall of Troy.
-Ten years had passed since the beginning of the war, but neither of the two factions gave up, until one day, on the shores of Ilium, the Trojans found the achaean camp deserted and a gigantic wooden horse on the beach.
+Ten years had passed since the beginning of the war, but neither of the two factions gave up, until one day, the Trojans found the achaean camp deserted and a gigantic wooden horse on the beach.
 While Priam and many other citizens interpreted it as an offer of the Achaeans to Poseidon to secure a safe journey, the priest Laocoön understands that it is a trap, or an offer asking that the god destroy the city.
-The priest is so sure of what he said that he thrust a spear in the belly, almost piercing Ulysses and the others hidden inside.
-On the verge of burning it, Priam stops Laocoön and orders for the horse to be brought inside the city to repent the offense made to the god.
+The priest is sure of what he said that he thrust a spear in the belly, almost piercing Ulysses and the others hidden inside.
+On the verge of burning it, Priam stops Laocoön and orders for the horse to be brought inside the city to repent the offense made.
 Ulysses' plan works: with the horse inside the walls, the Acheans come out of the sculpture, warn the hidden companions and Troy is conquered.
-The tragedy is unstoppable and on that same night, after having feasted and celebrated, the Trojans are wiped out by the Greeks; this is the destiny also of Priam, of Deiphobus, the new husband of Helen, and of Astianax, the baby son of Hector and Andromache, who is forcefully taken from his cradle and thrown out of the walls by Neoptolemus, the cruel son of Achilles.
-Remembering these atrocities, Ulysses starts to cry softly, shaken by violent shivers, and Demodocus, after realising it, recognize him under the shock of all people.
+The tragedy is unstoppable and on that same night, the Trojans are wiped out by the Greeks; this is the destiny also of Priam, of Deiphobus, the new husband of Helen, and of Astianax, the baby son of Hector and Andromache, who is taken from his cradle and thrown out of the walls by Neoptolemus, the cruel son of Achilles.
+Ulysses starts to cry softly, shaken by violent shivers, and Demodocus, after realising it, recognize him under the shock of all people.